 If you want to go scuba diving in Maharashtra, Tarkarli is your destination.
 It is situated near Sindhudurg Fort.
 The clear coastal water near Tarkarli is full of corals and colourful marine animals.
 To reach the diving spot, you have to take a speedboat from Dandi Beach.
 Taking a plunge in Tarkarli is like a recreational activity, done under the guidance of professional divers.

-Kovalam is burgeoning into a scuba diving place ever since the Bond Safari Scuba Diving entered the city.
-This agency uses a bond submarine–an underwater scooter–instead of traditional safety gear.
+Kovalam in Kerala is burgeoning into a scuba diving place ever since the Bond Safari Scuba Diving entered the city.
+This agency uses a bond submarine–and underwater scooter–instead of traditional safety gear.
 The ocean here is generally calm, with shoals of silver moony and anchovy, the odd moray eel, box fish, puffer fish, groupers, bluefin trevally, pipefish, and more.

 Goa is famous for water sports.
 The Grand Island is especially a popular destination for adventure junkies from every nook and corner of the world.
 It is located a few kilometres away from the Mormugao peninsula.
 Moreover, this island has enough shallow water for first-timers.
 And the best time to visit this place is between November and March.

 The diving site is one of the best places to meet the denizens of the deep.
 You can see colourful tuna, sharks, turtles, and even snappers while scuba diving at Uma Guva Reef.
 Its scenic beauty, relatively clean waters, and a variety of ocean fauna offer some of the best scuba diving in India.

 Dwarka is Lord Krishna's heavenly abode.
 Moreover, it is also the best place for scuba diving in India.
 Dwarka provides decent visibility, and the marine life in this place includes whales, sharks, dolphins, and turtles.